The Architecture of Discretion

 Instead of the official address kontakt@k-meisters.de, which would immediately lead anyone to my site, you will use a particularly discreet variant:

-If you do not wish to use the Tuta solution – or cannot
+If you prefer not to use the Tuta solution — or cannot use it

-At present, discreet e‑mail communication is only possible via a Tuta account.
-I continuously monitor the provider landscape and will consider additional e‑mail services as soon as they meet my stringent requirements for encryption, security, and compatibility with my discretion architecture.
-Should the e‑mail channel not be an option, secure real‑time communication remains available to you.
+Discreet e‑mail communication is currently only possible through a Tuta account.
+I monitor the provider landscape continuously and will consider additional services as soon as they meet my requirements for encryption, low traceability, and structural compatibility with the discretion architecture.

 Technical Measures

-- After installation, disable discoverability via your phone number: open Settings > Privacy > “Who can find me by my number?” and select “Nobody.”
+- Disable discoverability via your phone number: Settings → Privacy → “Who can find me by my number?” → “Nobody”.

-- Use Signal under a freely chosen username so that your phone number remains invisible: open your profile > tap the @ symbol > set a username.
+- Use a freely chosen username so that your phone number remains invisible: Open Profile → tap the @‑symbol → set a username.

 Behavioral Measures

-- Note my Signal ID discreetly and do not share it.
+- Store my Signal ID discreetly and do not share it.

-If all this sounds complicated: don’t worry.
-In practice, you quickly get used to it, and at the beginning – and whenever needed – I will guide you patiently and at your pace into secure communication.
-In everyday use, Signal is a very user‑friendly way to achieve the highest standards of discretion and confidentiality.
+At the beginning – and whenever needed – I guide you through the secure setup and use of Signal at your own pace.
+In everyday practice, Signal is a highly user‑friendly way to meet the highest standards of discretion and confidentiality.

-Conclusion: Signal sets the benchmark for secure end‑to‑end encrypted real‑time communication.
-But the app requires some configuration effort to be used locally in a low‑trace way.
+Conclusion: Signal sets the benchmark for secure, end‑to‑end encrypted real‑time communication.
+The app does, however, require a conscious initial configuration to ensure low‑trace and privacy‑friendly use on your device.

 Module 3: Protection of Pseudonymous Identity